Vantiv/applepay-web-demo-javascript/README.md

 * Heroku account (free)
 * Git, Node and NPM installed

-## How to host the ApplePay Web example for free using Heroku:
+## How to host the ApplePay Web example for free using Heroku

 ### Sign up for [Heroku](https://www.heroku.com) (no CC needed)